Soviet Union: Judicial system

+Human rights

+Human rights in the Soviet Union were severely limited.
+The Soviet Union was a totalitarian state from 1927 until 1953 and a one-party state until 1990.
+Freedom of speech was suppressed and dissent was punished.
+Independent political activities were not tolerated, whether these involved participation in free labour unions, private corporations, independent churches or opposition political parties.
+The freedom of movement within and especially outside the country was limited.
+The state restricted rights of citizens to private property.

 Foreign relations

 During his rule, Stalin always made the final policy decisions.
 Otherwise, Soviet foreign policy was set by the commission on the Foreign Policy of the Central Committee of the Communist Party of the Soviet Union, or by the party's highest body the Politburo.
 Operations were handled by the separate Ministry of Foreign Affairs.
 It was known as the People's Commissariat for Foreign Affairs (or Narkomindel), until 1946.
-The most influential spokesmen were Georgy Chicherin (1872–1936), Maxim Litvinov (1876–1951), Vyacheslav Molotov (1890–1986), Andrey Vyshinsky (1883–1954) and Andrei Gromyko (1909–1989).
+The most influential spokesmen were Georgy Chicherin, Maxim Litvinov, Vyacheslav Molotov, Andrey Vyshinsky, and Andrei Gromyko.
 Intellectuals were based in the Moscow State Institute of International Relations.